 You do not need fancy software, the best broker tools, or the latest apps.
 You need a pencil and a piece of paper.
 Paper Trading, instead of jumping in before you can demonstrate (theoretical) profits, is and will be the single best decision you will ever make in penny stocks.

 Risk Money Grows Fastest

 You have probably heard about using "risk money" with speculative investments.
 Beyond the obvious reasons to keep your rent check and grocery money out of the latest 5 cent penny stock, there is an abstract, albeit widely unknown, benefit.

-Investors who feel stress, frustration, impatience and obsession with their investments tend to act emotionally, rather than meticulously.
-Trading decisions are typically made for the wrong reasons and derive the wrong results.
+Investors who feel stress, frustration, impatience and obsession with their investments tend to act emotionally rather than meticulously.
+Trading decisions are typically made for the wrong reasons and bring the wrong results.